c2b-software/muven-agent-template/README.md

 After running the above commands, you'll already have the base structure created and you'll be almost ready to go.
 But you'll still need to do some renamings.

-- __AGENT-NAME__ has to be renamed to whatever agent you're implementing (example: muven-agent-vtex, muven-agent-tray, muven-agent-mercado-livre, etc).
+- __MUVEN-AGENT-NAME__ has to be renamed to whatever agent you're implementing (example: muven-agent-vtex, muven-agent-tray, muven-agent-mercado-livre, etc).
 Choose a lowercase naming;

 - __URL-TO-DOCS__ has to be renamed to the URL that has all the contract information.
 Endpoints, expected returned status, response payloads, request payloads, etc.